-Two Theological Arguments Against Young Earth Creationism (Part 2)
+Two Theological Arguments Against Neo-Ussherian (Young Earth) Creationism – Part 2

 Last time, I presented a deductive argument which demonstrated that including “Animals died in Adam” in the theological premise set generated a troubling dilemma: either animals are included in the plan of salvation or Christ is not victorious over death.
 I suggested replacing this controversial premise with “Animal death is incidental” to escape the dilemma.
 For convention, this premise will be referred to as the ‘incidental hypothesis’.
 The gist of this second part is pretty simple.
 Essentially, if the authors of Scripture had a certain view of animal death, then we would expect particular passages.